Accreditation and Assessment

 instruction data are collected every semester, using the instructional assessment

-Students not only provide answers to a standard questionnaire, but also provide
+provide answers to a standard questionnaire, but also provide written narrative

 - Graduating Seniors: All graduating seniors are requested to contact the Department